Friedrich Zander: Scientific contributions

 In 1908, he made notes about the problems of interplanetary travel in which he addressed issues such as life support and became the first to suggest growing plants in greenhouses aboard a spacecraft.
 In 1911, he published plans for a spacecraft built using combustible alloys of aluminum in its structure that would take off like a conventional aircraft and then burn its wings for fuel as it reached the upper atmosphere and no longer needed them.
 In 1921, he presented his material to the Association of Inventors (AIIZ), where he met and discussed space travel with V.I.
 Lenin, who was attending the conference.
-In 1924, he published it in the journal of Technology and Life (Tekhnika i Zhizn).
+In 1924, he published it in the journal Tekhnika i Zhizn ("Technology and Life").

 1924 was a particularly active year for Zander.
 The year before, Hermann Oberth had published the influential theoretical work "Die Rakete zu den Planetenräumen" ("The rocket to interplanetary space"), which in turn introduced Zander and other Russian enthusiasts to the ground breaking work by Robert Goddard ("A Method of Reaching Extreme Altitudes" published in 1919).
 Zander took advantage of this by promoting Tsiolkovsky's work, and developing it further.
 Together with Vladimir Vetchinkin and members of a rocketry club at the airforce academy, he founded the Society for Studies of Interplanetary Travel.
 In an early publication, they would be the first to suggest using the Earth's atmosphere as a way of braking a re-entering spacecraft.
-The same year, Zander lodged a patent in Moscow for a winged rocket that he believed would be suitable for interplanetary flight, and in October gave a lecture to the Moscow Institute on the possibility of reaching Mars by rocket.
-During questioning after the lecture, he summarised the importance of reaching this planet in particular: "because it has an atmosphere and the capacity to support life.
-Mars is also known as 'the red star' and this is the emblem of our grand Soviet army."
+The same year, Zander lodged a patent in Moscow for a winged rocket that he believed would be suitable for interplanetary flight, and in late 1924 and early 1925, he gave lectures in Moscow and other Russian cities on the possibility of interplanetary travel.